marcosberghahn/Educational_ML_Brazilstockmarket/README.md

 # Educational_ML_Brazilstockmarket
-Educational project about Machine Learning, portfolio optimization and general indicators of the Brazilain stock market using BM&amp;F Bovespa Exchange data.
+Educational project about Machine Learning, portfolio optimization and general indicators of the Brazilain stock market using Python, Pandas, Numpy and the BM&F Bovespa Exchange data.